 How did you find the application process?

 I found the application process to be stressful at times, but overall very thorough.
-I sat an Admissions Assessment early in Year 13, where I was given a general Maths paper and a general Biology/Chemistry paper to complete within a set time.
+I sat an admissions test early in Year 13.
+At the time, it was the NSAA, and I was given a general Maths paper and a general Biology/Chemistry paper to complete within a set time.
 These papers were extremely difficult, focusing more on the ability of the candidate to work through unfamiliar questions and situations, than their ability to retain large amounts of knowledge.
 I remember seeing a question similar to one in the admissions papers in a part IB Plant and Microbial Sciences exam, in my second year!
 I didn’t do much significant preparation for this assessment.
 I simply reviewed some of the topic areas that I had covered in previous years and made sure I was comfortable explaining in detail the biological concepts I had covered.

 Was your interview what you expected it to be?